(back to top)

 - Oct.
 13: Hans Leipelt, a "half-Jewish" chemistry student, is tried and sentenced to death.
 He was turned in for distributing copies of the 6th leaflet after the first trial, and collecting money to support the widow of Prof. Kurt Huber.
 He was executed on Jan.
 29, 1945.

-- George Wittenstein is wounded in Italy.
+- Jürgen Wittenstein is wounded in Italy.
 He collects weapons from wounded soldiers and smuggles them to the Freedom Action Bavaria resistance group.

 - April 27: Freedom Action Bavaria uprising in Munich, the only successful military putsch against the Nazi regime

-- 1947: Wittenstein emigrates from Germany, via England
+- 1947: Wittenstein emigrates from Germany, via England.
+His wife was unable to obtain a visa until two years later.

 - He publishes an article about the White Rose, titled "Die Münchener Studentenbewegung" (The Munich Student Movement), in the newspaper Blick in die Welt (Hamburg).
 It is reprinted in the August 1948 issue of a digest of articles from other occupation zones in the US zone's monthly journal Die Lupe, pp. 33-41 (5 page pdf).
 For forty years, Wittenstein does not publish or speak about the White Rose--there is little public interest.
 He finally begins to speak again when the families of his other friends bring to his attention that there is an almost exclusive focus on the Scholl siblings.